This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Vomiting because of the coughing

-Your child's healthcare provider will do a physical exam and listen to his lungs.
-He will ask how long your child has been sick.
-Tell him if your child has other medical conditions or has been around anyone with pertussis.
-He may order the following tests:
+Your child's healthcare provider will do a physical exam and listen to his or her lungs.
+He or she will ask how long your child has been sick.
+Tell him or her if your child has other medical conditions or has been around anyone with pertussis.
+He or she may order the following tests:

-- Blood tests will help your child's healthcare provider find out if he has an infection.
+- Blood tests will help your child's healthcare provider find out if he or she has an infection.

 - A nasal swab is a test that may help healthcare providers learn which type of germ is causing your child's illness.
 It is done by placing a cotton swab into your child's nose to collect a sample of nasal mucus.